adolfoxitlan/surfs_up/README.md

 The analysis period is from August 23, 2016 - to August 23, 2017.
 The results indicate that the probability of rain is 17.7 based on 2021 observations.

+The risk of raining and affecting the shop operations is significantly low.

 ![Chart1](Chart1.png)